didachos24/TrainSchedule/README.md

 # TrainSchedule
-Database for train schedule that allows user manipulate information
+Pronostic for train schedule that allows user manipulate information